cgq-qgc/pyhelp/docs/data.rst

 recharge.

-The input data must be formatted and saved as coma-separated text files in the working directory of PyHelp as:
+The input data must be formatted and saved as coma-separated text files in the working directory of PyHelp with the following names:

 - 1. :file:`precip_input_data.csv` for daily precipitation in mm
 - 2. :file:`airtemp_input_data.csv` for average air temperature in °C